Aker BP gearing up to sanction multiple oil & gas projects in December

 During the third quarter of 2022, the Norwegian player achieved a new production record of 412 mboepd compared to 181.3 mboepd in the second quarter of 2022 and 210 mboepd in the third quarter of 2021.
 Aker BP also worked on lowering CO2 emissions and progressing the growth of its asset portfolio.

-In line with this, the company made progress on projects in the Alvheim area, which will be tied back to the Alvheim FPSO.
+In line with this, the company made progress on projects in the Alvheim area, which would be tied back to the Alvheim FPSO.
 This includes the Frosk field, which is on track for its first oil in the first half of 2023; Kobra East Gekko project for which first oil is expected in 2024; and Trell & Trine with first oil slated for 2025.

 Oil & gas projects slated for FIDs and PDOs in December